There is a lot happening in Vancouver on the Labour Day Long Weekend in September 2019 including free concerts, festivals, markets and the PNE.

 Click Bands on the Beach for more information.

-The Nikkei Museum is located at 6688 Southoaks Crescent in Burnaby and the festival runs from 11 am until 7 pm on both days.
+The Nikkei Museum is located at 6688 Southoaks Crescent in Burnaby and the festival runs most years from 11 am until 7 pm on both days.

 TIP: While you’re there, be sure to try some of the Japanese festival food!
 Okonomiyaki (Japanese savory pancakes) and takoyaki (fried octopus) are two of our favourites!